ArtHitParade

 His growing fame has no direct effect on his art.
 Francis condemns himself to continue painting, but he has no subject outside of the post mortem vision of George and the disgust of his own look.

-On February 10 in London, Sotheby's sells a double self-portrait painted in 1977 by Francis Bacon, lot 18 estimated £ 13M.
+On February 10, 2015, Sotheby's sold for £ 14.7M a double self-portrait painted in 1977 by Francis Bacon, lot 18.
 Each element has the same size as the images of his triptychs, 35 x 30 cm, chosen to provide a life-size face.
+Please watch the video shared by Sotheby's.

 Soon after, his self-portraits became more serene when Francis finally realized that his own aging was inevitable.